-Pursuant to Section 5 para (2) and para (3) of the Takeover Act, in public transactions the bidder must immediately inform the public and the target if its management board and supervisory board have taken the decision to launch an offer or a situation has arisen which results in being obliged to launch a mandatory offer (see question 24. below).
-Furthermore, a potential bidder has to announce the intention to make an offer if the target's share price fluctuates considerably or if there are rumours about an offer or speculation that an offer is to be launched and there are reasons to believe that this is due to the preparation of an offer, the fact that an offer is being considered or the purchase of shares by the bidder.
+Pursuant to Section 5 para.
+2. and para.
+3 of the Takeover Act, if a listed company is involved, the bidder must immediately inform the public and the target if its management board and supervisory board have taken the decision to launch an offer or a situation has arisen which results in being obliged to launch a mandatory offer (see question 24. below).
+Furthermore, a potential bidder has to announce the intention to make an offer if the target's share price fluctuates considerably or if there are rumors about an offer or speculation that an offer is to be launched and there are reasons to believe that this is due to the preparation of an offer, the fact that an offer is being considered or the purchase of shares by the bidder.
 The announcement does not need to contain details about the intended offer.